kittykatattack/learningPixi/README.md

 function setup() {

-  //Create the `cat` sprite, add it to the stage, and render it var cat = new Sprite.fromImage("images/cat.png");
+  //Create the `cat` sprite, add it to the stage, and render it var cat = new Sprite(resources["images/cat.png"].texture);
   stage.addChild(cat);
   renderer.render(stage);
 }

 ```
-Most of the examples in these tutorials will use alias for Pixi
+Most of the examples in this tutorial will use aliases for Pixi
 objects that follow this same model.
 Unless otherwise stated, you can
-assume that all the code examples use alias.
+assume that all the code examples use aliases like these.

 This is all you need to know to start loading images and creating
 sprites.